 Rob Roy Golf Course Overview

 The slender fairways make this course feel longer than its published 3,022 yards.
 The longest and most challenging hole is the par-5 5th, which clocks in at 531 yards.
 Water buttresses both the left and right sides of the short grass, necessitating your ordnance be delivered accurately.
 Water is also in play on the 3rd and 8th holes.
 Parallel fairways don’t really exist on this course, which is nice.
+The property is maintained well, but last time I played here the bunkers were in bad shape.
+There weren't any rakes on the course at all, and rocks were abundant in the traps.

 There’s a driving range right next door to the club, called Woodland Trails Driving Range, but it’s a separate entrance across the property and requires a 1.5 mile drive.
 There’s one practice putting green at the course.
 There’s a restaurant at the facility called the 10th Hole Bar & Grill, which offers a full menu.
-And, as one might expect at a 9-hole course, the pro shop offered only the bare golfing essentials.
+And, as one might expect at a 9-hole course, the pro shop offers only the bare golfing essentials.